-- 1. Fisheries are a major source of employment, income and food and small-scale fisheries and aquaculture are important for sustainable development of coastal communities in many parts of the world.
-Fish is the cheapest and the most substantive source of animal protein in many poor countries.
-In coastal areas with low rainfall, degraded arable land, and drought conditions, fisheries are an important source of livelihood, particularly in Africa and Asia.
-Fisheries sector, while primarily dependent on male labour in capture fisheries production, also provides employment to a large number of women in shore-based fish and shellfish gathering, in aquaculture production as well as in fish processing and marketing activities.
-The sector has significant backward and forward linkages contributing to indirect employment. - 2.
+Fisheries are a major source of employment, income and food, and small-scale fisheries and aquaculture are important sustainable for the development of coastal communities in many parts of the world.
+Fish is the cheapest and most substantive source of animal protein in many poor countries.
+In coastal areas with low rainfall, degraded arable land and drought conditions, fisheries are an important source of livelihood, particularly in Africa and Asia.
+The fisheries sector, while primarily dependent on male labour in capture-fisheries production, also provides employment to a large number of women in shore-based fish and shellfish gathering, and in aquaculture production as well as in fish processing and marketing activities.
+The sector has significant backward and forward linkages contributing indirect to employment.

 Fish is further an important source of trade, much more than agriculture, for many developing countries.
-FAO estimates that net export earnings from fish in developing countries are significantly higher than those for agricultural commodities such as rice, coffee and tea.
+The Food and Agriculture Organization of the United Nations (FAO) estimates that net export earnings from fish in developing countries are significantly higher than those for agricultural commodities such as rice, coffee and tea.

 This is particularly true of some of the least developed countries.
-Fish and fish products exports accounted for 14 per cent, 22 per cent and 25 per cent of the total merchandise exports of Uganda, Madagascar and Senegal respectively in the year 2003.
-The gross returns on fishing of a particular trip is often based on first-sales price of fish from that trip and trade in fish and fish products plays a significant role in determining the monetary value of shares accruing to capital and labour.
-The sharing system of remuneration prevalent in fisheries ensures better equity, especially in small-scale fisheries and it is an important factor contributing to sustainable development.
+Exports of fish and fish products accounted for 14 per cent, 22 per cent and 25 per cent of the total merchandise exports of Uganda, Madagascar and Senegal, respectively, in the year 2003.
+The gross returns on fishing of a particular trip is often based on first-sales price of fish from that trip, and trade in fish and fish products plays a significant role in determining the monetary value of shares accruing to capital and labour.
+The sharing system of remuneration prevalent in fisheries ensures better equity, especially in small-scale fisheries, and it is an important factor contributing to sustainable development.